 The existence of a Marxist “theory of theory” and “science of science” which had broken with ideology and attained a position of scientific knowledge among other sciences ended up turning on an “an ontology of practices of which he vouchsafed little or no justification.”
 Althusser’s set of epistemological claims merely takes as given that thought and the real are both practices and that the former is necessarily concordant with the latter, ironically inserting a subterranean empiricism which would appear to be in conflict with Althusser’s (excessively broad) anti-empiricism: “The prime enemy of this epistemology – the theory of theoretical practice – was dubbed ‘the empiricist conception of knowledge’.
 As portrayed by Althusser, it embraced much more than, perhaps even the opposite of, empiricism as normally understood.
 To this paradigm he assimilated any theory of the cognitive process which represented it as the confrontation between (knowing) subject and object (to be known), and which conceived knowledge as abstraction by the subject of the essence of the object.”

-The attempt to turn back to theory too clarify how Marxism relates to epistemology is commendable.
-The relationship between knowledge and ideology in Marxism (and the question of knowledge in genera) is generally unclear and deserves elaboration.
+The attempt theoretically clarify (or complicate) Marxism’s relationship with epistemology is commendable.
+The link between knowledge and ideology in Marxism (and the question of knowledge in genera) is generally unclear and deserves elaboration.
 The (re)introduction of certain levels of abstraction – particularly the separation of the “mode of production” and the “social formation” – are important and remain influential.
-Impressively, these distinctions have become important in some forms of anthropological study.
-But many the most important features of Althusser’s work are themselves marred by the entire “problematic” or “theory of theory” that they are integrated within.
-There’s a circularity to Althusser’s simultaneous claims of maintaining fidelity to Marx’s word while stating that Marx’s words couldn’t be Marxist enough.
-The autonomous theory still has to try and connect to reality, but it simultaneously wants to refute the “empiricist” subject/object relationship.
+Impressively, these distinctions have become important in some schools of empirical anthropological study.
+But many of Althusser’s most recognizeable contributions are themselves marred by the entire “problematic” or “theory of theory” that they are integrated within.
+There is a circularity to Althusser’s simultaneous claims of maintaining fidelity to Marx’s word while stating that Marx’s words couldn’t be Marxist enough.
+The autonomous theory still has to connect with observable reality but it simultaneously wants to refute the “empiricist” subject/object relationship.
 Althusser’s solution is unclear, and perhaps contradictory.

-Out of all of Althusser’s theoretical work, his theory of ideology is perhaps what he is most famous for.
+Out of all of Althusser’s theoretical work, his theory of ideology is his most famous.
 I am willing to grant that aspects of Althusser’s conception of “ideology” have some use.
 Particularly interesting is the emphasis on the way concrete situations enforce ideology and the way that experience leads to presupposed “imaginary relationship[s] of individuals to their real conditions of existence.”
 The distinction between the description of things as they appear to happen and the actual occurrence of things (i.e., an explanation of real relationships) deserves to be explored.
 That said, Althusser – as early as 1963 – sees ideology as an inevitability of lived existence:

 So when we speak of the class function of an ideology it must be understood that the ruling ideology is indeed the ideology of the ruling class and that the former serves the latter not only its rule over the exploited class, but in its own constitution of itself as the ruling class, by making it accept the lived relation between itself and the world as real and justified. … Even in the case of a class society ideology is active on the ruling class itself and contributes to its moulding, to the modification of its attitudes to adapt it to its real conditions of existence (for example, legal freedom) – it is clear that ideology (as a system of mass representations) is indispensable in any society if men are to be formed, transformed and equipped to respond to the demands of their conditions of existence. … In a classless society ideology is the relay whereby, and the element in which, the relation between men and their conditions of existence is lived to the profit of all men.

-On the one hand we can still be certain that individuals in different places and times, with different access to different sorts of knowledge, will have assumptions and biases, and certain forms of science – Marxist or otherwise – are means of learning that can rectify that.
-But on the other hand, if the Marxist “theory of theory” and “science of science” must be continuously applied to rectify ideological knowledge that cannot be eliminated, it appears to take on a cyclical form that is itself redundantly ideological.
+On the one hand we can still be certain that individuals in different places and times, with different access to different sorts of knowledge, will have assumptions and biases, and certain forms of science – Marxist or otherwise – are methods of learning that can rectify that.
+On the other hand, if the Marxist “theory of theory” and “science of science” must be continuously applied to rectify ideological knowledge that cannot be eliminated, it appears to become a cyclical practice that is itself redundantly ideological.
 Classless society – knowingly or not – subtly becomes a continuous and necessary dictatorship of the proletariat as a class perpetually.
-In a 1976 interview, after Althusser had re-formulated aspects of this theory of ideology in “Ideology and Ideological State Apparatuses,” he seems to admit in believing the dictatorship of the proletariat will be permanent, identifying the dictatorship of the proletariat as “a law proper to the very nature of social relations, which Marx called a natural law”.
+In a 1976 interview, after Althusser had re-formulated aspects of this theory of ideology in “Ideology and Ideological State Apparatuses,” he seems to admit believing the dictatorship of the proletariat will be permanent, identifying the dictatorship of the proletariat as “a law proper to the very nature of social relations, which Marx called a natural law”.

 Whether this line – stated well after the early writings of For Marx and Reading Capital – truly means an eternal dictatorship of the proletariat, I am not sure.
 Certainly in 1977 Althusser wrote of the 22nd Congress that